reposited/aboutME/README.md

 » About Me

-    » Hello, my name is Repo (Reposited), welcome to my hub (no pun intended) My socials will be listed here periodically since over time.
+    » Hello, my name is Repo (Reposited), welcome to my hub (no pun intended).
+        My socials will be listed here periodically since over time.
         Aliases may change.